 Dr Clive Sealey

-Expertise: social policy; poverty; policy analysis; comparative policy analysis.
+Expertise: social policy; poverty; policy analysis; comparative policy analysis; qualitative research methods.

 Expertise: policing; domestic and sexual violence; social policy and social justice.